-- After the video of the patient waking and reaching for the ETT plays on the iPad, students should communicate with the RN. - Demonstrate appropriate communication - Technician Prompts - The nurse can be played by the technician or facilitator. - The students should call for a nurse to administer more sedation to the patient. - The RN will inform students that a bed in the ICU is available and that the patient is to be transferred in ten minutes.
-Also state that the ICU RT is asking them to call with report. - Possible Facilitator Questions - o Analyze the lab and imaging results: do you have any concerns? - o How will you adjust the ventilator settings per the included protocol? - What are the documentation requirements at this time? - Tabbed iPad Prompts & Content
+- Technician should call the students informing them that an ICU bed is available and that the ICU RT needs them to call and give hand-off report. - This should occur after the students comfort the dad and explain the ventilator to him. - Possible Facilitator Questions - o Analyze the lab and imaging results: do you have any concerns? - o How will you adjust the ventilator settings per the included protocol? - What are the documentation requirements at this time? - o How will you address concerns of Patrick's father? - Tabbed iPad Prompts & Content